Now that you've collected the Salesforce data you need for the Sales Quote document using Query Builder, it's time to build the Document Template.

 If you leave the field untouched, the PDF_1_7 version is applied by default.

-The "Locale" field displays such data as currency, numbers, dates, and time in the generated document in the format of the desired country's locale.
-If this field is not specified, the current user's locale is used.
+The Locale field displays currency, numbers, dates, and times in the generated document in the format of the desired country's locale.
+If this field is empty, the locale of the user who generates documents is used.

 In the screenshot below, we used the Danish locale as an example.
 Here you can find more information on how to use the field.